TiagoValdrich/financial-system/README.md

 The application is divided in two parts:

 - **Front-end**: Which is this repository.
-- **Back-end**: That is on [financial-system-backend](https://github.com/TiagoValdrich/financial-system-backend) and you need to have the backend cloned to run the application.
+- **Back-end**: That is on [financial-system-backend](https://github.com/TiagoValdrich/financial-system-backend) and you need to have it for running the application.

-> Before running the front-end, ensure to put the back-end to run on `http://localhost:3000`, or the front-end will not work!
+Before running the front-end, ensure that the back-end is running on `http://localhost:3000`, or the front-end will not work!
 The tutorial to run back-end is on it's own repository.

 For running the Front-end you must execute the following command: